AnyFetch/gdrive-provider.anyfetch.com/README.md

 ```

 # How does it works?
-Cluestr Core will call `/init/connect` with cluestr authorization code.
+AnyFetch Core will call `/init/connect` with anyfetch authorization code.
 We will generate a request_token and transparently redirect the user to gdrive consentment page.
 gdrive will then call us back on `/init/callback`.
 We'll check our request_token has been granted approval, and store this.

-We can now sync datas between gdrive and Cluestr.
+We can now sync datas between gdrive and AnyFetch.

 This is where the `upload` helper comes into play.
-Every time `upload` is called, the function will retrieve, for all the accounts, the files modified since the last run, and upload the datas to Cluestr.
+Every time `upload` is called, the function will retrieve, for all the accounts, the files modified since the last run, and upload the datas to AnyFetch.
-Deleted files will also be deleted from Cluestr.
+Deleted files will also be deleted from AnyFetch.

 The computation of the delta (between last run and now) or by push is done by gdrive, and can be really long in some rare cases (for most accounts it is a few seconds, on mine it lasts for 25 minutes -- heavy gdrive users beware!
 And that says nothing about the time to retrieve the datas after.)

 # How to test?
 Unfortunately, testing this module is really hard.
-This project is basically a simple bridge between gdrive and Cluestr, so testing requires tiptoeing with the network and gdrive / Cluestr servers.
+This project is basically a simple bridge between gdrive and AnyFetch, so testing requires tiptoeing with the network and gdrive / AnyFetch servers.

 Before running the test suite, you'll need to do: